Level 1 Brickwork

 What is the course about?

-This course is ideal if you would like to follow a career path in bricklaying and provides an excellent starting point for those with little or no experience in this field.
-The course acts as the foundation before you take the next step in your learning and development and will teach you the basic practical and theoretical elements of brickwork.
+This one-year course is ideal if you would like to follow a career path in bricklaying as it provides an excellent starting point for those with little or no experience in the field.
+The course acts as a foundation before you take the next steps in your learning and development, teaching you the basic practical and theoretical elements of brickwork.
 This will enable you to get to grips with the skills required to make a good tradesperson within the construction industry.

 Why should I choose the course?